clintval/cvbio/README.md

 ❯ cvbio IgvBoss -g mm10.fa -i infile.bam targets.bed -l $(cut -f4 < targets.bed | head -n2)
 ```

-## RelabelReferenceNames
+## UpdateDataContigNames

-Relabel reference sequence names in delimited data using a chromosome name mapping table.
+Update contig names in delimited data using a name mapping table.

 A collection of mapping tables is maintained at the following location: